Glen Metropolit: Overseas

-Metropolit became a very popular player with the Jokerit fans, who had a number of chants dedicated to him.
-He is remembered as a gifted playmaker, with one of his favorite spots, on the outside of the left faceoff circle in the offensive zone, being called "Metro's office" by TV commentators and fans, in honour of Wayne Gretzky's "office" behind the goal.
-He and Marko Jantunen formed a memorable duo on the penalty kill, scoring several short-handed goals.
-His player number in Jokerit was #50.
+Metropolit became a popular player with the Jokerit fans, who had a number of chants dedicated to him.
+He is remembered as a playmaker, with one of his favorite spots, on the outside of the left faceoff circle in the offensive zone, being called "Metro's office" by TV commentators and fans, in honour of Wayne Gretzky's "office" behind the goal.
+He and Marko Jantunen made a compatible pair on the penalty kill, scoring a lot of goals with only four players.
+He wore the number 50 on his Jokerit jersey.

 After two years with Jokerit, Metropolit moved to Switzerland where he won the Nationalliga A championship with HC Lugano.
 He also led the league in scoring during the regular season, which is where his infamous nickname "The Underlying Theme" was born by announcer Darren Bavister.

 Atlanta/St. Louis/Boston

 In 2006, Metropolit returned to North America when he was signed by the Atlanta Thrashers.
 After limited playing time with Atlanta, Metropolit was dealt near the trade deadline to the St. Louis Blues, along with a package of draft picks, in exchange for Blues centre/wing Keith Tkachuk.

 Metropolit became a free agent at the end of the season before being invited by the Boston Bruins to the team training camp.
 Just prior to the 2007–08 season on October 3, 2007, he signed a one-year contract with the Bruins.
 Having established a role within the checking lines and on the power play, he excelled with the Bruins, posting a career high 33 points in 82 games.